-In many case, you will not need to deal with tweaks in /proc/sys/mars/ because everything should already default to reasonable predefined values.
+In general, you shouldn't need to deal with any tweaks in /proc/sys/mars/ because everything should already default to reasonable predefined values.
 This interface allows access to some internal kernel variables of the mars.ko kernel module at runtime.
-This means, the values will be reset to default at rmmod mars or at reboot.
-If you need some persistence, implement it by yourself, e.g. at startup scripts.

-/proc/sys/mars/ is not a stable interface.
+Thus it is not a stable interface.
 It is not only specific for MARS, but may also change between releases without notice.